hsyl20/ghc-cross-compilation/index.rst

 ---------------

 Cabal packages are built by a ``Setup.hs`` program running on the compiler host.
-Most of them use the same "Simple" on but other use custom ``Setup.hs``, with dependencies specified in the ``.cabal`` files, etc.
+Most of them use the same "Simple" one but other use custom ``Setup.hs``, with dependencies specified in ``.cabal`` files.

 Once GHC becomes multi-target, Stack and cabal-install could use ``-target self`` to produce the actual program for the compiler host.
 It would ensure that the compiler and ``Setup`` would use the same boot libraries.

-Currently cross-compilers such as GHCJS and Asterius use two GHC compilers: one for the target and another for the host (used to build the former, the plugins and ``Setup.hs`` programs).
+Currently cross-compilers such as GHCJS and Asterius use two GHC compilers: one for the target and another for the host (used to build the former GHC, the compiler plugins and ``Setup.hs`` programs).

 Cabal: ``configure`` build-type
 -------------------------------

 Some Cabal packages use ``build-type: configure`` (see the `user manual
 <https://www.haskell.org/cabal/users-guide/developing-packages.html#system-dependent-parameters>`_).
-During the configuration phase, the package description is modified by a ``configure`` script producing a ``buildinfo`` file.
+During the configuration phase, the package description is amended by a ``configure`` script producing a ``buildinfo`` file.

-This only works on Unix-like systems and without additional parameters it assumes that the target is the host.
+This only works on Unix-like systems and without additional parameters it assumes that the target is the compiler host.

 Portable packages (in particular boot libraries) shouldn't use this.
 They might call ``configure`` in custom ``Setup.hs`` on Unix-like platforms though, passing it